 At this point, individual human behavior requires attention because of the danger of sexual stereotyping, and because we need to consider the issue of leadership.
 What kind of visionary leadership is essential to shape a positive human destiny?
 Sexual behavioral dimorphism that affects group behavior is a reality for some personality traits.
-It’s the reason why so many cultures recognize a yin and yang, a sun and moon, a “vive la difference.” (see the essay "Sexual Dimorphism")
+It’s the reason why so many cultures recognize a yin and yang, a sun and moon, a “vive la difference.” (see the extended essay "Sexual Dimorphism")

 Individual human beings, however, should be judged and treated individually.
 Except for identical twins, no two humans inherit identical DNA, nor are they raised in identical environments or experience the same social interactions.
 Thus the wonderful reality for individuals is psychological uniqueness.

 The Table lists personality traits in the United States commonly thought of by many as female and male.
 In actuality, every person is a complex combination of what their society considers to be male and female traits.
 (Denworth 2017, Joel et al. 2015, Olson 2017) In everyday terms, in differing degrees we all have a female side and a male side.

 But consider that some of us are way more in touch with our female side: say a person—boy or girl, man or woman—who is very emotional, non-assertive, sensitive, a bit too self-critical, and also sweetly nurturing and empathetic.

 And some of us are way more in touch with our male side: someone—boy or girl, man or woman—who is aggressive, competitive, very self confident/self-oriented, non-self-critical, in fact rebellious and risk-taking.